FoalTS/foal/docs/guide/1-introduction.md

 ![App image](./app.png)

 > Some errors should show up in the page.
-This is perfectly normal as we haven't implemented the backend API yet.
+This is perfectly normal as we haven't yet implemented the backend API.
 If you try to add a flight you'll see another http error displaying.

 Now that the front side is set up, let's see what requests should be handled by the server.